veg/service-datamonkey/README.md

 To see logs for service-datamonkey: `docker logs service-datamonkey` To see logs for the Slurm head node: `docker logs c2` To see logs for the Slurm db: `docker logs slurmdbd`

+## Security

+The service implements comprehensive security measures:

+- **Token-based Authentication** - All DELETE operations require a `user_token` header
+- **Ownership Verification** - Users can only delete their own datasets and jobs
+- **Input Validation** - All requests are validated before processing
+- **Error Handling** - Proper HTTP status codes (401 Unauthorized, 403 Forbidden, 404 Not Found)